oni-engineer/FolderExplorer/readme.txt

-FolderExplorer v2.0 [Golang] by oni-engineer
+FolderExplorer v2.0 [Golang] by wnderbin
 Info:
 ├─ Description: A utility that displays file directories and their contents ├─ Version: 2.0